-Welcome to Principles of Law and Court Systems & Practices!
+Welcome to Principles of Law and Criminal Investigations!
 This year we will be participating in classroom discussions along with performing real-world scenarios, examining different case studies and learning about the numerous careers that the field of Criminal Justice has to offer.

-Throughout the course you will learn different skills such as; creative thinking, decision making, problem solving, reasoning and interviewing while participating in group assignments.
+Throughout these courses you will learn different skills such as; creative thinking, decision making, problem solving, reasoning and interviewing while participating in group assignments and discussions.
 Individual assignments and warm ups will allow you to build upon and sharpen your reading, writing and math skills.

 3rd period- Conference